Healthy land = healthy water

 - Low Impact Development - absorb rainwater where it falls, reducing run-off, so there is less flooding and less stress on the health of our water.

 - More natural areas and wetlands in watersheds, especially within 200ft of shorelines.

-- Implementation of the Source Water Protection Plan - so our drinking water sources are safe and clean
+- Implementation and enforcement of the Source Water Protection Plan - so our drinking water sources are safe and clean

 - To plan for the impact climate change on our lakes, rivers, and floodplains